 If I could be reincarnated for a day, I’d wanna turn into a middle aged bushy eyebrowed Syrian man who hangs out at Middle Eastern restaurants and smokes hookah at 3pm on a Tuesday.

 After remodeling the space a few months ago, they have moved the shawarma stand out of the large main dining to a small almacén type spot next door, where they also sell most of their food to go.
-Tabbouleh, babaganoush, pita, lavash bread (warning: lacks salt), hummus, empanadas arabe, and spicy sauce — head to the counter and grab your faves for semi homemade dinner.
+Tabbouleh, babaganoush, great pita bread, lavash bread (warning: lacks salt), hummus, empanadas arabe, and spicy sauce — head to the counter and grab your faves for semi homemade dinner.
 (Photo above: Al Zain)

 Al-Zain (or Al Zein)